 Recycled toilet paper

-This is a very important point, because nothing is as useless as toilet paper from freshly felled trees.
+This is a very important point, because nothing is as useless as toilet paper from freshly cut trees.
 Unlike many other types of paper, toilet paper cannot be recycled.
-But it can be wonderfully made from waste paper and still cleans our butt.
+But it can be wonderfully made from waste paper and still perfectly cleans our butt.
 Don't worry, recycled toilet paper is just as soft and fluffy as non-recycled ones.

 Cloth handkerchiefs should celebrate a comeback